dasamukarahvana/Delayed-SDE-Control-Benchmark/README.md

 The observed improvement was

 $$
-\boxed{37.16%}.
+\boxed{37.16\%}.
 $$

 The same qualitative result is independently reproduced by the exact finite-horizon linear-Gaussian oracle.

 ---

-20. Claim Boundary
+## 19. Claim Boundary

 The numerical evidence supports the following claim:

-«Under the explicitly defined delayed stochastic model, discretization, controller class, feasible parameter domain, objective functional, optimization protocol, and independent OOS evaluation procedure, the frozen candidate controller achieved a lower mean tail cost than the predefined baseline.»
+> **Under the explicitly defined delayed stochastic model, discretization, controller class, feasible parameter domain, objective functional, optimization protocol, and independent OOS evaluation procedure, the frozen candidate controller achieved a lower mean tail cost than the predefined baseline.**

-The study does not establish:
+The study does **not** establish:

 - global optimality;
 - uniqueness of the candidate;